aryanmaq/how-to-testing/FAQs.md

 **LoadFAST Web App not loading**

 *Recommended Actions:*
 - Confirm that the application is configured correctly.
-For guidance, refer to the [setup documentation](https://maqsoftware.gitbook.io/loadfast-technical-documentation/setting-up/configure/add-the-redirect-uris#navigate-to-the-redirect-uris-section-1).
+For guidance, refer to the [LoadFAST: Technical Documentation](https://maqsoftware.gitbook.io/loadfast-technical-documentation/setting-up/configure/add-the-redirect-uris#navigate-to-the-redirect-uris-section-1).

 **Admin Settings icon not visible**

 *Recommended Actions:*
 - Ensure that the App Role is created.
-For instructions, see the [documentation](https://maqsoftware.gitbook.io/loadfast-technical-documentation/setting-up/prepare/pre-deployment/create-an-app-registration-for-the-loadfast-api#create-an-app-role).
+For instructions, see the [LoadFAST: Technical Documentation](https://maqsoftware.gitbook.io/loadfast-technical-documentation/setting-up/prepare/pre-deployment/create-an-app-registration-for-the-loadfast-api#create-an-app-role).
 - Assign the Admin Role as described [here](https://maqsoftware.gitbook.io/loadfast-technical-documentation/setting-up/configure/assign-admin-roles-in-the-application).